malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 So in my case, ' baseURL = "https://malcolmBurdorf.github.io/" '

 Now, we want to use our deployment repo to house the static assets that our storage repo generates.
-So, add the deployment repo as a submodule of the storage repo using:
+So, add the deployment repo as a submodule of the storage repo using from blog/mBblog:

 ```
 git submodule add -b main https://github.com/malcolmBurdorf/malcolmBurdorf.github.io.git public